-The analysis also confirms concerns that despite some progress in recent years the Council and EU and UK negotiators are still much less inclined to consistently follow scientific advice for such stocks for which the scientific advice is based on the ICES precautionary approach than for stocks with MSY-based advice: the percentage of TACs set above advice decreased over time for MSY-based advice (albeit still at 12% for 2023, down from 17% for 2022), whereas it remained stable at over 80% throughout most of the time series for precautionary advice (Figure 10).
-More recently, this has been decreasing, but remains high, at 59% for 2023.
-Notably for EU only stocks all MSY-based TACs followed the advice in 2021, whereas 33% of the EU/UK shared TACs still exceeded MSY advice, although the results were closer together again for 2022 (18% and 16%, respectively), followed by a further small improvement to 8% for EU only stocks and 13% for EU/UK shared stocks for 2023.
-Similarly, the average percentage difference per TAC/advice comparison decreased continuously to close to just below 0% for MSY-based advice in 2019 (and has even been negative since then), but was still 22% for precautionary advice in 2021 (down from 50% in 2020) and even increased again to 27% in 2022, before dropping to 18% in 2023, the lowest value in the time series (Figure 11).
-The same differential treatment of MSY-based and precautionary advice is also apparent in the average proportion by which the agreed TAC volume exceeds the advice, which also shows that the tendency to exceed precautionary advice is much more pronounced for EU only stocks than for EU/UK shared stocks throughout the whole time series (Figure 12).
+The analysis also confirms concerns that despite some progress in recent years the Council and EU and UK negotiators are still much less inclined to consistently follow scientific advice for such stocks for which the scientific advice is based on the ICES precautionary approach than for stocks with MSY-based advice: the percentage of TACs set above advice decreased over time for MSY-based advice (albeit still at 20% for 2024, up again from the all-time low of 12% for 2023), whereas it remained stable at over 80% throughout most of the time series for precautionary advice (Figure 10).
+More recently, this has been decreasing, but remains high, at 44% for 2024, however with a clear difference between EU only and EU/UK shared stocks (25% versus 60%, respectively).
+Notably for EU only stocks all MSY-based TACs followed the advice in 2021, whereas 33% of the EU/UK shared TACs still exceeded MSY advice, although the results were closer together again for 2022 (18% and 16%, respectively), followed by a further small improvement to 6% for EU only stocks and a backwards step up to 27%% for EU/UK shared stocks for 2024.
+Similarly, the average percentage difference per TAC/advice comparison decreased continuously to close to just below 0% for MSY-based advice in 2019 (and has even been negative since then), but was still 22% for precautionary advice in 2021 (down from 50% in 2020) and even increased again to 27% in 2022, before dropping to 18% in 2023 and -4% in 2024, the lowest value in the time series and for the first time lower than for stocks with MSY-based advice (Figure 11).
+The same differential treatment of MSY-based and precautionary advice is also apparent in the average proportion by which the agreed TAC volume exceeds the advice, which also shows that the tendency to exceed precautionary advice is much more pronounced for EU only stocks than for EU/UK shared stocks throughout most of the time series (Figure 12).

 In a similar way, both the Council and EU and UK negotiators seem to prioritise following scientific advice for target rather than bycatch stocks, albeit with some progress in aligning TACs for bycatch stocks with advice in recent years (Figure 13).
-However, for 2023, 50% of TACs for stocks primarily caught as bycatch were still set above advice compared to just 11% for target stocks.
-On a positive note, the tendency throughout much of the time series to exceed advice for bycatch stocks on average by a larger percentage has decreased substantially from 113% in 2017 to 4% in 2023, and for EU/UK shared bycatch stocks the advice has even been on average undershot since 2020 (Figure 14).
+However, for 2024, 46% of TACs for stocks primarily caught as bycatch were still set above advice compared to just 9% for target stocks.
+On a positive note, the tendency throughout much of the time series to exceed advice for bycatch stocks on average by a larger percentage has decreased substantially from 113% in 2017 to -4% in 2024, and for EU/UK shared bycatch stocks the advice has even been on average undershot since 2020 already (Figure 14).
 However, it is important to recognise that this metric excludes TAC/advice comparisons with zero-catch advice, the number of which has remained fairly stable between 6 and 10 throughout the time series.
 This highlights that no or only insufficient progress has been made to recover and sustainably manage depleted bycatch stocks, and that TAC-setting has so far failed to respond to the increasingly loud scientific warning bells.